 Pre-packaged learning vacation or plan your own trip?

 If you might like to try a trip of this nature, how should you go about it?
 One way would be to buy into an existing trip from a company that may offer such trips.
 Another would be to do it yourself, putting together all the usual trip components (transportation, accommodations, etc.) but locating an expert on a specific topic to work with you in designing the trip, escort it and give lectures en route.
 A third approach would be to buy into a cruise and bring your own lecturer with you for the intellectual content (although some cruises offer onboard lectures but not as frequent or as deep as you might prefer).
 Similar trips could be built around blockbuster museum exhibits.

 Still another approach would be to build the trip around an historical figure or music festival or theater performance.
 A few years ago I enjoyed a three-day Shakespeare study tour sponsored by a local senior center in Northern California.
 We attended the Oregon Shakespeare Festival in Ashland.
 We stayed at the dorm at Southern Oregon University – permission granted because we were an official study tour with our own professor/lecturer giving classes during the trip.

 As a member of AAUW (American Association of University Women), I just received notice of an innovative trip to Warsaw, Poland they’re offering.
 It follows in the steps of physicist/chemist Madame Curie in her lifelong quest for radium.
 Since one of AAUW’s goals is to encourage women in the U.S. to study science, the trip fits into the organization’s goals and purposes.
 You could locate other organizations for which a trip might become part and parcel of their goals.

-I urge you to spread your wings and search for those in your community who would make good “Pied Pipers” for such a program and act as lecturers as well.
+Spread your wings and search for those in your community who would make good “Pied Pipers” for learning vacations and other types of educational travel programs.